dcunited001/dcunited001.github.io/_drafts/2016-09-04-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 What powers our hubris to destroy these traditions now?
 Especially now, when we need God more than ever.

 So go ahead, communists.
 Make my day.
-Deconstruct religion.
-Eventually people would have to face the reality that a superintelligent AI has a come-to-Jesus moment.
+Deconstruct religion and replace it with Party worship or some cult of personality.
+Eventually people will face the reality that a superintelligent AI has a come-to-Jesus moment.
 Ahh the bittersweet irony.
 Why don't you take that little nugget of epiphany, tear a page out of the Communist Manifesto, shove it in a pipe and smoke it because your foundational philosophy is FUNDAMENTALLY FLAWED.

+Let's focus on some more important questions:

+#### How do we minimize the pain of this horrendous, impending onslaught of censorship?

+#### How do we avoid the pain of a great catastrophe?
+The world of 2030 and 2050 cannot deal with the burden and cultural legacy of billions of casualties!

+#### How do we work together for common benefit?
+Both within our own society and accross the world?

+#### Can't we use our energy to build instead of destroy?
+At the onset of what seems to be an apocalyptic age, isn't that what is most important today?
+Regardless of what we do today, our children will share the rewards and costs.
+We can either work together and build or we can destroy and lament.

+#### What are the benefits of communism?
+What does it promise and why?

+#### What makes communism work in some countries and why doesn't it work elsewhere?

+#### How does this mesh with the realities of society and our global economy?

+#### Why does government subsidized needs of all people imply a need for empire to self-sustain those finances?